The story of a same-sex couple in Armenia: happy, but misunderstood by many

 “I imagine our children some 20 years later, when they will become the next link in the chain of struggle, thus consolidating this triumph.
 I wish they could say ‘yes, we’ve been raised in a same-sex family, but that hasn’t prevented us from becoming successful, educated and happy people’.
 In Armenia, people are sitting in the trenches of their own way of thinking, shooting at each other from different angles.
 Things can’t be changed this way.
 I wish our children could raise the ‘white flag’ between those trenches,” says Romik Danial.

-Terminology and toponyms used in the article, as well as views, opinions and strategies expressed in it do not necessarily reflect the views and opinions of JAMnews or any employees thereof
+Toponyms and terminology used in the publication, and views, opinions and strategies they contain do not necessarily reflect the views and opinions of JAMnews or any employees thereof.
+JAMnews reserves the right to delete comments it considers to be offensive, or otherwise unacceptable.